4 San

 is required

-to execute a floor plan layout.
+to execute a wide variety floor plan layouts.
 These prefab components

 have to be moved in and out through the exterior